logicalclocks/clusterj-examples/README.md

   `pom.xml` of the current project for details.

 ### RonDB cluster
-In order to run the examples in this repository you need an existing RonDB cluster.
-Use [hopsworks.ai](https://www.hopsworks.ai) to create a Hopsworks cluster or follow the instructions [here](https://docs.rondb.com/cloud_script) to install RonDB.
+In order to run the examples in this repository you'll need an existing RonDB cluster.
+Use [hopsworks.ai](https://www .hopsworks.ai) to create a Hopsworks cluster or follow the instructions [here](https://docs.rondb.com/cloud_script) to install RonDB.

-As mentioned earlier, ClusterJ uses the native RonDB API so you application **must** be able to reach RonDB Management node and RonDB datanodes.
+As mentioned earlier, ClusterJ uses the native RonDB API so your application **must** be able to reach RonDB Management node and RonDB datanodes.
 Make sure the following ports are open to your firewall/security group.

  1. RonDB management port: 1186